 Zweitens: Habt ihr nen Wecker und braucht euer doofes Handy nicht mit rumschleppen.
 Ganz ehrlich: 5 Tage Biwak und euer Handy ist dabei?
 Am besten noch mit Akkupack?
 Jetzt komm, verarsch mich nicht… Die Mumu deiner Fräundin wird nicht trocken, wenn dein Akku leer ist und du nicht anrufen kannst.
 Aber dein Stuffz wird dich morgens raus föhnen, wenn du nicht früh genug vom Kamerad oder deiner Casio geweckt wirst.
 Und für die Akkudose kannst du dir paar Riegel mitnehmen.
 Die halten dich fit, die Lithiumbatterien nicht.

 Drittens: du hast ne MINILAMPE drin.
 Stockdunkel?
 Akku vom Doofphone ist leer und der Akkupack beim Kameraden steckt in seiner Unterhose zum Aufwärmen der Klöten?
-Dann freust du dich, wenn du ne kleine Lampe am Handgelenk hast, die blinkt um Stockdunkelwald und du siehst, welche richtug du aussem Schlafsack aussteigen kannst.
+Dann freust du dich, wenn du ne kleine Lampe am Handgelenk hast, die blinkt im Stockdunkelwald und du auch siehst, welche Richtung du aussem Schlafsack aussteigen kannst.
 Hab gehört, in so nem Schlafsack kann es dunkel sein.
+Also, die neuen.

 Viertens: das ding sollte mindestens 50m Schwimmdicht sein - dann schaffst du auch die Schwimmprüfung ohne Uhr abfummeln zu müssen.
 Wenn du tauchen musst, nimm 100m Dichtheit.
 Die genannte Uhr kostet nicht mal nen Zwanni und ist 100m dicht.